python/devguide/triaging.rst

 .. note::

-   Existing python triagers on the `issue tracker`_ are welcome to self-nominate themselves for the bug triager role if they are interested.
+   Existing members of the "Developer" role on the `issue tracker`_ are welcome to self-nominate for the bug triager role if they are interested.

 Fields in the Issue Tracker
 ---------------------------